renanlopescoder/solidity-react/readme.md

-## Blockchain Ethereum Swap Instant Exchange
+## Blockchain Ethereum Smart Contracts and React with Next

 Smart contracts using Solidity and test assertions with Chai